Cutting “empty” calories? Signing up for designated driver?

 Heads up: Some cost as much as the real thing.
 And some may be easier to find online.
 See each “To buy” for the details.

 HopTea calls itself “tea brewed like craft beer” …and means it.
 The calorie-free sparkling tea is infused with hops like Citra or Mosaic.
 Those are the flowers that give IPAs their citrusy bitter notes.
-But a 16 oz.
+But a regular 16 oz.
 IPA beer can set you back 250 calories.
 Not a tea drinker?
 Try H2OPS Sparkling Hop Water.

 Just a Splash